Windows

 6. Trust the generated CA

-Fetch the generated CA from the local control plane and write it to disk:
+Fetch the generated CA from the local control plane and export a Windows-local copy for trust installation:

 Manual install: